The Art of Immersion

 How Stories Work in a Data-Driven World

 BUILDING ON INSIGHTS from cognitive psychology and neuroscience, ‘The Sea We Swim In’ shows us how to see the world in narrative terms, not as a thesis to be argued or a pitch to be made but as a story to be told.
+This is the essence of narrative thinking.
 More about this book...

 The End of Innocence at Apple Computer